divyadhimaan/lld-playground/concepts/design-patterns/composite.md

 ---

-### 2. UI Component Trees
+### 2. SpotifyUi Component Trees
 - **Components:** `Button`, `Label`, `TextField`, `Panel`, `Window`
-- **Context:** Build nested UI layouts where each container can hold other components or containers.
+- **Context:** Build nested SpotifyUi layouts where each container can hold other components or containers.

 ---